posttext-project/posttext/README.md

 # PostText

-> **Note**: This library is still a work-in-progress.
+> **Note**: This library is a work-in-progress.
 Some features are not available yet.

 ## What is PostText?